 The Prairie Centenial

-Jeffrey Williams, Senior Reporter
+Jeffrey Williams, Junior Reporter

 100 years: a drop in the bucket in the entire history of time.
 This year marks the 100th birthday of The Prairie at West Texas A&M.